jakobottar/pl-season-explorer/docs/process_book.md

 ### Points total

+For the total points view, we settled on a simple bar chart.
+Each bar represents the points total throughout the entire season (or selected gameweek range; see interactivity section below) for each team.

 ![Total points view](img/TotalPoints.png)

 - Bar chart used since there is a single category
 - Y-axis position chosen to represent team since it's the dominant sensory input for categorical variables.
-A redundant encoding of hue is used as well to match the hues used in the bump chart in order to allow for easier cross-referencing.
+A redundant encoding of hue is used as well to match the hues used in the bump chart and game detail view in order to allow for easier cross-referencing.
 - Length of bars (and hence also position on x-axis since they all start from the same x-value) chosen to represent total points since it's a quantitative attribute and is the most dominant encoding.

-### Game table:
+### Game table

+For the game table view, we settled on the following adjacency matrix, with teams as nodes and games as links.
+The matrix itself represents a complete graph with directed links in each direction, since every team plays every other team both home and away.
+However, the usefulness of the adjacency matrix encoding comes from being able to show the margin of victory for all games easily by encoding this value in the hue/saturation of the links using a diverging color scale.

 ![Game Table view](img/GameTable.png)